Sheffield Hallam University

 GCSE/National 4/National 5

-English Language or Literature at grade C or 4 or equivalents, Maths at grade C or 4 or equivalents, and Science at grade C or 4 or equivalents.
+English Language or Literature at grade C or 4 or equivalent, Maths at grade C or 4 or equivalent, and Science at grade C or 4 or equivalent.
+Information on equivalents is provided on the course page: https://www.shu.ac.uk/courses/nursing-and-midwifery/bsc-honours-midwifery/full-time/

 UCAS Tariff

 From A levels including at least 40 points from a biological science or BTEC National qualifications with biology modules.
 We do not accept AS Levels or general studies.
-For example: ABB at A Level including biology or human biology, DDM in BTEC Extended Diploma from a relevant subject(s), Distinction overall from a T level qualification including a grade B from the Core.
+For example: ABB at A Level including biology or human biology, DDM in BTEC Extended Diploma from a relevant subject(s), Distinction overall from a T level qualification including a grade B from the Core, or other Level 3 qualifications equivalent to GCE A level.

 You may also need to…